Main Muscle Worked: Chest

 If you are bench pressing a heavy weight, always get assistance in the form of a spotter.
 It is also good to use a power rack, which has bars on either side set at the level of your chest.
 If your lift fails, the bars will prevent the barbell from crushing your chest.

-Barbell incline bench press
+Variations of the barbell incline bench press

 - 1. Set up a bench press station by adjusting the bench to a 45-degree incline, or use an incline bench station.